MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TeamsProtectionPolicy.md

 ```

 ### -HighConfidencePhishQuarantineTag
-The HighConfidencePhishQuarantineTag parameter specifies the quarantine policy that's used on Teams messages that are quarantined as high confidence phishing.
+The HighConfidencePhishQuarantineTag parameter specifies the quarantine policy that's used for messages that are quarantined as high confidence phishing by ZAP for Teams.
 You can use any value that uniquely identifies the quarantine policy.
 For example:

 - Name
 - Distinguished name (DN)